mpeeples2008/ArchNetSci/_book/index.md

 #> [1]  6  7  8  9 10
 ```

 In the first example above, we created a sequence of numbers from 1 to 10 and then evaluated which were greater than 5.
 The results indicated that items 6, 7, 8, 9, and 10 in the vector were greater than 5.
-Note that these results are not the values but instead are the numeric indexes of the values.
+Note that these results are not referring to the values but instead are the numeric indexes of the values.
 The second example illustrates this.
 This is much like the first example by we create a sequence of numbers from 2 to 20 counting by 2s.
 When we evaluate which numbers in the vector are greater than 10, our results tell us the 6th, 7th, 8th, 9th, and 10th numbers are greater than 10.

-### Loops{-}
+### Loops{- #Loops}

 A loop provides a set of instructions for R to repeat a code block some number of times based on rules we supply.
 The typical syntax is: